 Finally, the zoning update will seek to limit the maximum number of guests allowed in a short-term rental, ranging from a maximum of 4 guest when the host is off-site, down to 1 guest when the dwelling is already housing three adults.

 After a presentation from a city official from the Department of Safety and Inspections, the committee discussed the proposal and voted to recommend the ordinance changes and the process moving forward.

 The property owner of 451 Fariview Avenue N is proposing to convert ground-floor commerical space into two one-bedroom units.
 The building is currently an 18-unit residential apartment building with 1,350 square feet of vacant commercial space located on the ground floor of the northwest part of the building.

-The property is located in a RM2 multiple family residential zoning district which requires 1,500 square feet of land per dwelling unit.
-The lot size requirement for 20 units would be 30,000 square feet, and the lot size is 27,000, so the owner is seeking a variance of 3,000 square feet.
+The property is located in a RM2 multiple family residential zoning district which requires a minimum of square feet of land per dwelling unit.
+The lot size is smaller than required, so the owner was seeking a variance.

-On March 20, the Committee reviewed draft buildling design documents for a development at 304-308 Snelling and the adjacent vacant residential property facing Carroll Avenue.
+On March 20, 2017 the Committee reviewed draft building design documents for a development at 304-308 Snelling and the adjacent vacant residential property facing Carroll Avenue.
 (See image to the left.)